-- "Nativus" refers to Nativus Life Sciences Limited, a wholly-owned subsidiary of Aptorum Group. - "NMPA" refers to China's National Medical Products Administration and its predecessor, the China Food and Drug Administration. - "NDA" refers to a New Drug Application issued by the FDA. - "Ordinary Shares" refers to the Class A Ordinary Shares and Class B Ordinary Shares collectively. - "PRC" and "China" refer to the People's Republic of China. - "Registered Direct Offering" means the registered direct offering by the Company of 1,351,350 Class A Ordinary Shares and warrants to purchase up to 1,351,350 Class A Ordinary Share consummated on February 28, 2020. - "Restructure" refers to the Company's change from an investment fund with management shares and non-voting participating redeemable preference shares to a holding company with operating subsidiaries, effective as of March 1, 2017. - "Registration Statement" refers to the Company's Registration Statement on Form F-1 (File No. 333-227198) for the sale of up to 3,493,969 Class A Ordinary Shares (including Class A Ordinary Shares underlying certain warrants and a bond, as fully described therein) which initially filed on September 5, 2018 and became effective on December 3, 2018. - "R&D" refers to research and development. - "R&D Center" refers to an in-house pharmaceutical development center located in Hong Kong Science and Technology Park. - "Securities Exchange Commission," "SEC," "Commission" or similar terms refer to the Securities Exchange Commission. - "Sarbanes-Oxley Act" refers to the Sarbanes-Oxley Act of 2002. - "Scipio" refers to Scipio Life Sciences Limited, a consolidated VIE in which we indirectly hold 97.93% economic interest and 35.06% voting power.
-Aptorum is regarded as the primary beneficiary of Scipio for accounting purposes. - "Securities Act" refers to the Securities Act of 1933. - "Series A Notes" refers to Series A convertible notes, at a purchase price of \$10,000 per note, sold in the Series A Note Offering. - "Series A Note Investors" refers to the investors who purchased Series A Notes. - "Series A Note Offering" refers to the private offering of Series A Notes, pursuant to Regulation S or Regulation D, as promulgated under the Securities Act that closed on May 15, 2018. - "UK" refers to the United Kingdom. - "United States," "U.S." and "US" refer to the United States of America. - "Videns" refers to Videns Incorporation Limited, a wholly-owned subsidiary of Aptorum Group. - "VIE" refers to a variable interest entity. - "US\$," "U.S. dollars," or "dollars" are to the legal currency of the United States.
+- "Nativus" refers to Nativus Life Sciences Limited, a wholly-owned subsidiary of Aptorum Group. - "NMPA" refers to China's National Medical Products Administration and its predecessor, the China Food and Drug Administration. - "NDA" refers to a New Drug Application issued by the FDA. - "Ordinary Shares" refers to the Class A Ordinary Shares and Class B Ordinary Shares collectively. - "PRC" and "China" refer to the People's Republic of China. - "Registered Direct Offering" means the registered direct offering by the Company of 1,351,350 Class A Ordinary Shares and warrants to purchase up to 1,351,350 Class A Ordinary Share consummated on February 28, 2020. - "Restructure" refers to the Company's change from an investment fund with management shares and non-voting participating redeemable preference shares to a holding company with operating subsidiaries, effective as of March 1, 2017. - "Registration Statement" refers to the Company's Registration Statement on Form F-1 (File No. 333-227198) for the sale of up to 3,493,969 Class A Ordinary Shares (including Class A Ordinary Shares underlying certain warrants and a bond, as fully described therein) which initially filed on September 5, 2018 and became effective on December 3, 2018. - "R&D" refers to research and development. - "R&D Center" refers to an in-house pharmaceutical development center located in Hong Kong Science and Technology Park. - "Securities Exchange Commission," "SEC," "Commission" or similar terms refer to the Securities Exchange Commission. - "Sarbanes-Oxley Act" refers to the Sarbanes-Oxley Act of 2002. - "Securities Act" refers to the Securities Act of 1933. - "Series A Notes" refers to Series A convertible notes, at a purchase price of \$10,000 per note, sold in the Series A Note Offering. - "Series A Note Investors" refers to the investors who purchased Series A Notes. - "Series A Note Offering" refers to the private offering of Series A Notes, pursuant to Regulation S or Regulation D, as promulgated under the Securities Act that closed on May 15, 2018. - "UK" refers to the United Kingdom. - "United States," "U.S." and "US" refer to the United States of America. - "Videns" refers to Videns Incorporation Limited, a wholly-owned subsidiary of Aptorum Group. - "US\$," "U.S. dollars," or "dollars" are to the legal currency of the United States.